Airbus A380

 Due to difficulties with the electrical wiring, the initial production was delayed by two years and the development costs almost doubled.
 It was first delivered to Singapore Airlines on 15 October 2007 and entered service on 25 October.
-Production peaked at 30 per year in 2012 and 2014.
-However, after the largest customer, Emirates, reduced its last order in February 2019, Airbus announced that A380 production would end in 2021.
-On 16 December 2021, Emirates received its 123rd A380, which was the 251st and last delivered by Airbus.
-The $25 billion investment was not recouped.
+Production peaked at 30 per year in both 2012 and 2014, with manufacturing of the aircraft ending in 2021.
+The A380's estimated $25 billion development cost was not recouped by the time Airbus ended production.